Tropical Storm Allison: Retirement

-Due to the severe damage and deaths caused by the storm, the name Allison was retired from future use in the Atlantic basin in the spring of 2002.
-The name was replaced with Andrea in the 2007 season.
-Allison is one of two Atlantic tropical systems to have its name retired without reaching hurricane strength, the other is Tropical Storm Erika of 2015.
+Due to the severe damage and deaths caused by the storm, the name Allison was retired from future use in the Atlantic basin in the spring of 2002 by the World Meteorological Organization.
+The name was replaced with Andrea for the 2007 season.
+Tropical Storm Allison was the first Atlantic tropical storm to have its name retired without reaching hurricane strength.